yy90zhang/access-control/README.md

 # access-control
-source code for smart-contract-based access control for the IoT
+Source code for the paper "Smart contract-based access control for the IoT".